Precious Pollinators

 CONCEPT DEVELOPMENT

-The concept & design drew inspiration from macro photography that reveals the intricate beauty of pollinators and the flowers they depend on up close.
+The idea was sparked by macro photography that reveals the intricate beauty of pollinators and the flowers they depend on.
 The challenge?
-Transforming a standard shipping container into an immersive journey.
-Visitors would move through the space, first enjoying the beauty of a wildflower garden, and then experiencing flowers at the scale a pollinator would, surrounded by oversized blooms that engage the senses.
-These sculptures doubled as scent diffusers, emitting fragrances native to the pollinators’ habitats, creating a sensory bridge between humans and the tiny animals they rarely notice.
+Transform a standard shipping container into an immersive journey.
+Visitors would first encounter a wildflower garden, then step into a world scaled to a pollinator’s perspective, surrounded by oversized blooms that engage the senses.
+These flower sculptures doubled as scent diffusers, emitting fragrances native to the pollinators’ habitats.

 PLANNING & EXECUTION

-To amplify the sense of scale, tall wood slats were installed to frame the flower rooms, making visitors feel small in contrast—just like a pollinator navigating a meadow.
-The slats also visually connected the exhibit’s interior to an exterior wildflower garden, where guests could sit and reflect.
-Space was maximized by repurposing a knocked-out wall as flooring.
-Materials like recycled wood and the container itself grounded the design in sustainability, while the flowers—crafted from wax-coated composites, paper, and fabric—balanced delicacy with durability.
-Graphics leaned into elegant typography and photography to mirror the exhibit’s blend of science and artistry.
+Tall wood slats framed the space to amplify scale, making visitors feel small, like pollinators navigating a meadow.
+The slats also visually linked the interior to the exterior garden.
+A knocked-out wall was repurposed as flooring to maximize space.
+Materials like recycled wood and the container itself emphasized sustainability, while flowers crafted from wax-coated composites, paper, and fabric balanced delicacy and durability.
+Elegant typography and photography echoed the exhibit’s blend of science and art.

 FINAL EXHIBITION